ETS: Emerging Technologies Section

 WHERE: Orange County Convention Center, Room W109A

-From Twitter to Snapchat to Yik Yak, social media networks bring new forms communication with library users.
-Join the ETS Hot Topics Discussion Forum for a lively and in-depth conversation on how social media network interactions can impact outreach, user satisfaction, and reference services.
+Interested in spreading the word about your library’s services and facilities using the newest social media options?
+Join us for “Socially Acceptable: Communicating with Users Through Social Media Networks” where the ETS Hot Topics Discussion Forum will provide talk and insight on everything from Twitter to Snapchat to Yik Yak, and how these social media networks offer new forms communication with library users.
+Join us for a lively and in-depth conversation on how social media network interactions can impact outreach, user satisfaction, and reference services.

 WHERE: Orange County Convention Center, Room W206B

 - Fact or Fiction: What Virtual Reference Training Works and What Holds Promise